Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 More about that later.

-So if there is at least one open linear chain that has two neighbouring boxes then complete all other boxes of this chain and complete all boxes of all other open linear and loopy chains.
-Otherwise, if there is only one or more open loopy chain then complete all but four boxes of one open loopy chain and all boxes of all other open loopy chains.
+If there is at least one open linear chain that has two neighbouring boxes, then complete all other boxes of this chain and complete all boxes of all other open linear and loopy chains.
+Otherwise, if there is only one or more open loopy chains, then complete all but four boxes of one open loopy chain and all boxes of all other open loopy chains.
+After these boxes are completed one can start thinking about whether to play DD/DDD or not.

 We learned that the game starts with more or less random moves except that both players avoid creating 3-boxes as long as possible, i.e. they avoid opening chains.
-When this becomes inevitable we take it as the start of the endgame.
+When this becomes inevitable we take it as the start of the endgame..
 We start with it because it is the easiest part of all games.

-As with all other games, the closer one gets to the end, the easier it becomes to predict who will win under optimal play and by how much.
+The EndgameAs with all other games, the closer one gets to the end, the easier it becomes to predict who will win under optimal play and by how much.
 We therefore start our analysis from the end of the game.
+In the endgame all moves either open chains or complete boxes or are DD/DDD moves.
+When a player has to open a chain then the first idea for a strategy might be to open the smallest of the available chains to give the opponent the fewest number of boxes.
+Let us try that out in a few examples.

-Let us assume that all boxes are completed except two chains with 3 and 4 boxes:
+Example 1Let us assume that all boxes are completed except two chains with 3 and 4 boxes:

 + +---+---+ | | | | + +---+---+ | +---+---+---+ +---+---+---+